kchaloux/fs-calculator/README.md

 fs-calculator
 =============

-An simple infix CLI calculator written in F#
+A simple infix CLI calculator written in F#.